 Whole Body Approaches

-In addition, “heart healthy” labels are often stamped on foods of questionable nutritional value, contributing to the decline in consumption of fresh fruits and vegetables, eggs and meat—real food containing the vitamins, minerals, enzymes and anti-oxidants our bodies need.
-In particular, Dugliss also writes, vitamin C, vitamin B6, vitamin B12, and folic acid are critical to the body’s ability to manage levels of homocysteine (high levels of which tend to contribute to atherosclerosis).
+In addition, “heart-healthy” labels are often stamped on foods of questionable nutritional value, contributing to the decline in consumption of fresh fruits and vegetables, eggs and meat—real food containing the vitamins, minerals, enzymes, and antioxidants our bodies need.
+Dugliss writes that vitamin C, vitamin B6, vitamin B12, and folic acid, in particular, are critical to the body’s ability to manage levels of homocysteine (high levels of which tend to contribute to atherosclerosis).

 Reducing stress and optimizing emotional health may be one of the best things you can do.
 Depression seems to be the best predictor of a second heart attack.
 Dugliss writes that reducing stress and increasing exercise together provide the most protection from cardiovascular disease, while appropriate dietary changes can add a modest benefit.